 Today, most of us don’t have to worry about heading out to the range to complete a hard day’s work, but saddle features and options are still remnants of those days.

 If you’re training with an experienced rider, go with the saddle that you’ll be most comfortable in.
-If you’re not sure what saddle that might be, try out both options before spending a ton of money on a saddle that you might not want.
+If you’re not sure what saddle that is, try out both options before spending a large amount of money on a saddle that might not be suitable for you.

 Featured Image Credit: RebeccasPictures, Pixabay